Print

 4. Prep for the cakes: Preheat the oven to 350F.
 Generously grease a 6-cup large muffin pan with vegan butter or cooking oil, and set aside.
 Measure out the remaining ingredients for the cake.

-6. The first bake: Divide the batter evenly into 5-6 muffin cups (depending on how large you would like the sticky toffee puddings to be).
-Place the muffin tin into the oven and bake for 25-30 minutes.
+6. Bake: Once the toffee sauce is down, pour about 2 tbsp of sauce into the bottom of each muffin cup.
+Then pour the batter evenly into the 6 muffins cups.
+Place the muffin tin into the oven and bake for 28-30 minutes.
 A toothpick should come out clean, and that’s how you’ll know they’re done.
 Remove the tin from the oven, and allow the cakes to cool for 10 minutes in the tin.
-Keep the oven on.

-10. Invert the sticky toffee pudding: Run a serrated knife along the sides of the sticky toffee puddings again, and carefully invert the muffin pan onto a cooling rack.
+7. Invert the sticky toffee pudding: Before inverting the toffee puddings, poke a few holes onto the bottom of each pudding and pour more toffee sauce on top.
+Let stand for 5 minutes to soak in the sauce.
+Then run a serrated knife along the sides of the sticky toffee puddings again, and carefully invert the muffin pan onto a plate.

-11. Serve and enjoy!
-Plate each sticky toffee pudding, and top with the remaining toffee sauce and coconut whipped cream or ice cream.
+8. Serve and enjoy!
+Plate each sticky toffee pudding, and top with the remaining toffee sauce and coconut whipped cream or vegan vanilla ice cream.
 This dish is best served warm, fresh out of the oven.
 Enjoy!

 Notes